 We use real fresh wasabi, which is not as hot or spicy as processed or imitation wasabi (It is much more flavorful than imitation wasabi).
 We gently grate the savory wasabi on a sharkskin grater (skin of shark fish).
 A delicate condiment such as wasabi really brings out the flavor of Nippon's beloved comfort food.

-Miso Soup -First we will by making a real dashi stock by taking cooked bonito flakes and dried konbu and cooking them both with the miso.
+Miso soup - First we will be making a real dashi stock by taking cooked bonito flakes and dried konbu and cooking them both with the miso.
 In our class, we use a yellow type of miso because this type of miso is the most popular and common in Japanese home cooking.
 Depending on the season, we will also change the types of vegetables used in the soup.

 We make soup stock (dashi) from konbu kelp and bonito flakes.